 An emotionally hardened young woman wrestles with difficult memories when her estranged father returns from time in prison.
 As he teaches her how to box, reconciliation seems possible, but their traumatic past will not be easily washed away.[view details on IMDb].

 GUARD is a short boxing film set in Belfast, written by and starring Bronagh Taggart.
 The cast also includes Michael McElhatton and Ian McElhinney (Game of Thrones).
 It was Jonathan Harden’s film directing debut.

 The project was completed in June 2017 and is currently on its festival run.
 It has already screened in competition at the Oscar and BAFTA qualifying Rhode Island International Film Festival, the Oscar affiliated Galway Film Fleadh, and the European Film Award (EFA) qualifying Short Film Festival in Drama.

-So far, GUARD took has taken the bronze award in the Best Short category at the European Independent Film Awards, was a finalist for Best Drama at Door County Film Festival, a nominee at the 2018 Short & Sweet festival, and was nominated in five categories at the inaugural Northern Ireland Short Film Awards.
+So far, GUARD took has taken the bronze award in the Best Short category at the European Independent Film Awards, Best Drama at the Northern Ireland Short Film Awards, was a finalist for Best Drama at Door County Film Festival, a nominee for Best Short at both the 2018 Prague Independent Film Festival, and the Short & Sweet festival, and was nominated in a total of five categories at the inaugural Northern Ireland Short Film Awards.

 Find out more at: www.guardshortfilm.com